vedatgpt/AdminDashboard/replit.md

 ## Overview

-This is a full-stack Turkish classified ads platform ("İlan Platformu") built with React, Express.js, and PostgreSQL.
-The application includes comprehensive listing creation, user authentication, admin panel, and modern rich text editing with TipTap.
-The platform uses modern web technologies including TypeScript, Tailwind CSS, and Preline UI components.
+This is a full-stack web application built with React, Express.js, and PostgreSQL.
+It appears to be an admin panel for managing users, ads, categories, and locations.
+The application uses modern web technologies including TypeScript, Tailwind CSS, and shadcn/ui components.

 ## User Preferences